nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.2.3 Exiting the program: `exit`

-You can exit the program.
-Any changes you have made to **Reeve** is automatically saved to your drive, hence you do not have to worry about losing data.
+You can exit the program with the `exit` command.
+Any changes you have made to **Reeve** is automatically saved to your drive, so do not have to worry about losing data.

 Format: `exit`